kapteyn-astro/kapteyn/SPHINX/wcsgrattutorial.rst

    corresponding to the missing spatial axis.

-For the next example we use the same FITS file (mclean.fits) and demonstrate how to retrieve allowed spectral translations for this data and how to create plots with graticules for maps with one spatial axis and one spectral axis.
+For the next example we use the same FITS file (mclean.fits) and demonstrate

-Example: ex_spectraltypes.py - Plot grid lines for different spectral translations
+Example: ex5_spectraltypes.py - Plot grid lines for different spectral translations

-.. plot:: EXAMPLES/ex_spectraltypes.py
+.. plot:: EXAMPLES/ex5_spectraltypes.py
    :include-source:
    :align: center